sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-Mammogram-Mastery/README.md

 </pre>

 <b>(2) Generation annotation dataset</b><br>
-Since the masks (annotations) data were not provided for the origial cancer images of the <b>Breast Cancer Dataset</b>, we generated our own PNG mask files correspong to the cropped PNG images by using a pretrained model <a href="https://github.com/sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-INbreast">
+Since the masks (annotations) data were not provided for the original cancer images of the <b>Breast Cancer Dataset</b>, we generated our own PNG mask files correspong to the cropped PNG images by using a pretrained model <a href="https://github.com/sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-INbreast">
-TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-INbreast</a> without a manual annotation by human experts</a>, because the INbreast cancer images appeared similiar to the images in <b>Cancer</b> subset of <b>Mammogram Mastery</b>.
+TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-INbreast</a> without a manual annotation by human experts</a>, because the INbreast cancer images appeared similar to the images in <b>Cancer</b> subset of <b>Mammogram Mastery</b>.
 <br> <br>
-<b>(3) Offline Dataset Aumentation</b><br>
+<b>(3) Offline Dataset Augmentation</b><br>
-To address the limited size of the cropped PNG images and their correspondings masks, we used our offline augmentation tools
+To address the limited size of the cropped PNG images and their corresponding masks, we used our offline augmentation tools
 <a href="https://github.com/sarah-antillia/ImageMask-Dataset-Offline-Augmentation-Tool">
 ImageMask-Dataset-Offline-Augmentation-Tool</a> and